Csikszentmihalyi’s Good Business – Flow and Leadership

 The Role of Business in Society

-He describes “Good Business” as a guide for a way of conducting business that is both successful and humane, focusing on how leaders, managers, and employees can learn to contribute to the sum of human happiness, to the development of an enjoyable life that provides meaning, and to a society that is just and evolving.
+He describes “Good Business” as a guide for conducting business successfully and humanely, focusing on how leaders, managers, and employees can learn to contribute to the sum of human happiness, to the development of an enjoyable life that provides meaning, and to a just and evolving society.

 While most people enjoy working when it provides Flow, too few jobs are designed to make Flow possible.
 This is where management can make a real difference.
 For a manager or leader who truly cares about the bottom line in the broadest sense of that term, the priority is to eliminate obstacles to Flow at all levels of the organization and to substitute practices and policies designed to make work enjoyable.